 Sort By Month

 Youth Voice is an important part of Youth Theatre at Half Moon and we regularly ask for guidance from our participants about how we can improve things and what they get out of their Youth Theatre sessions.

 Every now and then we ask for a quote about what happened in Youth Theatre from a member of every group so we can keep other groups updated on what is happening in the other sessions.
-Here are some of the quotes from Saturday sessions to inspire new members starting this September:
+Here are some quotes from our sessions to inspire new members: